 The hydrograph of well 269 illustrates the effect of returned irrigation water, precipitation, and pumping on the water level in a well (fig. 16).
 A continuous automatic water-stage recorder has been maintained on well 269 since July 17, 1936, by the Division of Water Resources of the Kansas State Board of Agriculture.
 Complete water-level records of this well have been made available through the courtesy of Mr. G. S. Knapp, chief engineer.
 Well 269 is a shallow well in the Arkansas valley in the vicinity of several irrigation wells (pl.
 2).
 The highest water level in this well is reached each year during the pumping season in July or August as a result of recharge from returned irrigation water and from spring precipitation.
 The small peaks occurring in July or August are the result of irrigation water returning to the underground reservoir in the vicinity of the well.
 The rise in water level caused by returned irrigation water, however, is only temporary, for the water soon starts moving from the area of recharge to the cones of depression produced by the pumping wells.
 Water moving into the cones of depression while and after the wells are being pumped causes a decline in the water levels of all wells in the pumping area.
 This decline was especially noticeable in 1939, which was characterized by abnormally low precipitation and unusually heavy pumpage.
 As a result of the light pumpage and nearly normal precipitation in 1938, the water level in well 269, after reaching its peak the latter part of July, declined only until about October 1, at which time it again started rising.
 There was not sufficient precipitation in 1939 to recharge the underground reservoir and, as a result of the heavy withdrawals for irrigation, the water level declined until the supply was replenished by precipitation the following summer (1940).
 In 1941, the water level rose rapidly in response to the heavy precipitation.
 Pumpage in 1941 was comparatively light; therefore, the temporary rise in water level caused by the return of irrigation water was small and the decline that followed was small.

 Figure 16--Hydrograph of well 269 showing changes in water level caused by returned irrigation water, by precipitation, and by pumping.
 Water-level data supplied by the Division of Water Resources, Kansas State Board of Agriculture.
-A larger version of this figure is available.

 In an unpublished report* by the Bureau of Agricultural Economics it was estimated that 10 percent, or 7,500 acre-feet, of surface irrigation ditch water annually returns to the ground-water reservoir by deep percolation from irrigation canals between the Colorado-Kansas state line and Garden City.